 Eat at Al Quds

-Trying traditional food is one of the things to do in Amman and for that you should head straight to Al-Quds – that’s the Arabic name of Jerusalem, so ask anybody where the Jerusalem Restaurant is and you will be pointed there.
+For a more complete meal head straight to Al-Quds – that’s the Arabic name of Jerusalem, so ask anybody where the Jerusalem Restaurant is and you will be pointed there.

 It is a very matter of fact place with waiters that may at time appear abrupt, but food is good and the atmosphere easy going and very local.
 There is an English version of the menu but this must have been a literal translation put together with Google translate as it hardly makes sense.